Child Psychology Services

 Child psychology can help families and children in many ways.

-Psychologists can provide individual appointments with a child to address issues such as anxiety, low mood, self- esteem, social skills, school issues, self- harm or counselling for trauma or phobias.
+Psychologists can provide individual appointments with a child to address issues such as anxiety, low mood, self- esteem, social skills, school issues, ADHD and ASD (autistic spectrum disorders), self- harm or counselling for trauma or phobias.
 Sometimes work with parents is helpful to aid with strategies for behaviour management, confidence building and relationship development.

 Family work is also an option helping a family to communicate more effectively together and learn ways to negotiate problems.
 At Cura we will discuss the psychological treatment options available to you following a comprehensive assessment.